-“After the downhill slide of the last six months, both carriers and brokers are positioning themselves to maintain their current volumes while getting aggressive to secure new business,” says John Kuhlmann, Director of Agribusiness.
+“After the downhill slide of the last six months, both carriers and brokers are positioning themselves to maintain their current volumes while getting aggressive to secure new business,” says Michael Preisinger, Managing Director.
 “From a pricing perspective, we have seen rates bottom out in several markets, but given the current business landscape, there will be pockets where they may climb back up with seasonality, etc.”

 “My gut tells me spot quote prices will continue to rise in certain regions, but won’t approach where the market was in the first half of 2018,” says Joe McDonald, Business Development.
 “Ultimately, I see pricing being flat to higher in areas than early 2019, and more in line with pre-2017-2018’s higher pricing.”

 According to the Wells Fargo 2Q 2019 North American Truck Transportation Sector Update, these current levels of volume and pricing suggest that the U.S. economy is still growing, just not at the rate it was, and that it may have reached its short-term expansion limit.
 Of course, nobody can predict the future with complete accuracy.
 So what are the factors most likely to influence the moderate pricing increases we anticipate for the rest of 2019 and into 2020?